 United States | $5,260 – $12,510 |

-That’s where Sirelo comes in.
-We’ll connect you with up to 5 removalists that will offer you a quote and you can pick the company that best meets your needs, with no obligation!
+Requesting international moving quotes is the best way to get accurate cost estimates.
+We’ll connect you with up to 5 removalists that will offer you a quote, and you can pick the company that best meets your needs, with no obligation!

 If you are strapped for time, you can often pay a surplus to have your international moving company pack and unpack for you, with costs starting at $180.
-If you would prefer to do it yourself, kudos!
-But make sure you read our expert packing guide.
+Or maybe you would prefer to do it yourself; make sure you read our expert packing guide.

 While most international moving companies include basic insurance as part of their quote, it doesn’t usually cover everything – do some investigating!

-Insurance companies base your cargo quote on the monetary value of your goods, so try not to move too many priceless paintings.
-You may spend anything from $200–$1000 depending on the value of your items.
-If the value of your goods is lower and its end destination is closer, then of course the price will be cheaper.
+Insurance companies base your cargo quote on the monetary value of your goods.
+You may spend anything from $200 – $1000, depending on the value of your items.
+If the value of your goods is lower and their end destination is closer, then of course the price will be cheaper.

 Another factor that contributes to your total international moving costs is storage facilities.
-While it would be nice if timings fell exactly into place, this is rarely the reality of moving house.
-If you are flying out before or after your shipment date, then you may need to hire some storage space.
+If you are flying out before or after your shipment date, for example, or moving temporarily and leaving some belongings behind, you may need to hire some storage space.

 As for the price, storage units’ costs are based on the size you need to hire.
-A 10m2 storage space for example (approximately equivalent to a two-bedroom house) will cost anything between $200 to $400 a month, with most companies applying a discount if you use them for longer periods.
+A 10m2 storage space (approximately equivalent to a two-bedroom house) will cost anything between $200 to $400 a month, with most companies applying a discount if you use them for longer periods.
+Read more about storage moving on our page.

-Fortunately, most countries waive custom duties for household and personal items, which is a huge relief!
-However, there are some conditions to this that vary from country to country.
-It can be that only items that have been owned for 6 months or more are applicable, must be listed on the customs declaration, and usually can not be sold for up to 1 year after arrival.
+Fortunately, most countries waive customs duties for household and personal items.
+However, some conditions vary from country to country.
+Sometimes, items owned for 6 months or more are applicable and must be listed on the customs declaration, moreover, they cannot be sold for up to 1 year after arrival.

-The cost of moving overseas will also increase if you plan on bringing any furry friends with you.
-Before you start spending money, it is important that you check out the specific pet import requirements of your destination country.
+When shipping pets overseas, you must check out the specific pet import requirements of your destination country.
 These are usually outlined on our country pages.

 Below is a list of the expenses moving overseas with a pet is likely to incur: